 8) Postcards can be used as printed keepsake reminders and are very handy to keep around until acted on.
 (Haven't you done that yourself?)

 First, you need to write and design your postcard so it will give you the best results.
 If you need some assistance, I can help as this is one of my specialties.

 Second, you'll need to get the cards printed.
 These days, there are many options available and I can help with that, too.

-Here's more information on how you can get your customers pumped up with postcards.
+Here's more information about 8 postcard advertising tips and exactly how you can get your customers pumped up with postcards.

 P.S.
 If you'd like further guidance on how to proceed with using postcard advertising, please use the Contact Us page.